clarkipeng/EventDetectionPDF/README.md

 ## Overview
 This document describes the official software package developed for and used to create the general regression-based approach for sleep CPD.
 It features different models, like [PrecTime](https://arxiv.org/ftp/arxiv/papers/2302/2302.10182.pdf), 1D UNets, and Bidirectional RNNS.

-This software allows the training of binary sleep CPD models across Child Mind Institute's [sleep detection dataset](https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/data).
+This software allows the training of binary sleep CPD models using Child Mind Institute's [sleep detection dataset](https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/data) and seizure event detection models using Physionet's [CHB-MIT Scalp EEG Database](https://archive.physionet.org/physiobank/database/chbmit/) from <cite>[Shoeb, Ali, 2009][2]</cite>.
 It features a command-line interface for training and evaluating models without needing to modify the underlying codebase.

 ## System Requirements
 **Hardware Requirements**